OffGrid-Devices/qathan.sequencer/README.md

-CHANGE LOG V0.5.1 (26/09/2014)
+CHANGE LOG V0.5.2 (26/11/2014)
 ==============================
-Tested on Max 6.1.8 and Ableton Live 9.1
+Tested on Max 6.1.9 and Ableton Live 9.1

-This is a pre-release and only contains the basic functions for the sequencer.
-Some GUI objects are placed in the patch but are not functioning yet.

-This version has 4 target sequences, loop points and severall pattr related malfunctions fixed.

-The Undo History Spill is almost fixed

-The Genetic Parameter Modulation is on its way
+This is a pre-release.
+Some features aren't finished yet.

+- Step size issue (when dec/incrementing with keyboard up&down keys) fixed

+- Preset controls (recall, store, etc.) are now hidden when the parameter generation process is actvive, to avoid malfunctions

+- Added read/write to pattrstorage

+- Added copy/paste sequences

+- Fixed loop point selections across liveStep1 and liveStep2

+- Implemented Live parameter modulation, which allows you to have 3 data steps per sequence